Updated September 22, 2020

 How do I obtain my books for class?

 Students may order their books online via the CC Bookstore.
 Ground shipping is free for orders over $25.

 Students, if they have not already done so, should submit requests for faculty notification regarding accessibility per the usual process.
-The Accessibility Resources staff will be available via phone and email throughout Summer Session and can schedule in-person appointments for students who are on campus.
+The Accessibility Resources staff will be available via phone and email.

 What resources will be available to support students in distance learning?